pluralsight/guides/published/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

     return func
 ```

 - The `login_required` decorator is used to validate that users are actually logged in before accessing the method's functionality.
-We use this decorator to protect certain enpoints by decoding the token to ensure it's validity.
+We use this decorator to protect certain endpoints by decoding the token to ensure it's validity.
 We get the `id` field stored in the token and try to retrieve the corresponding user object.
 We also store this object in `g.user` for access by within the method definition.
 - Similarly, we create the `validate_user` decorator which ensures that no other logged in user can access URL patterns labelled with another user's ID.
 This validation is purely based on the information in the URL.
 - Finally, the `belongs_to_user` decorator ensures that the only the user who created a file can access it.
 This decorator actually checks the `creator` field in the file document against the `user_id` supplied.